TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 - ``INDEX IDX_BIRTHDATE ON USERS(BIRTH_DATE);``

 Some queries may filter users by age or birthdate range if it is a roomate preference.
 Indexing 'BIRTH_DATE' lets MySQL use a range scan on the date column, which is much more efficient than scanning all users when we need to select only a subset by birthdate.
-- ``INDEX IDX_RENT ON PROPERTY(RENT_COST);``
+- ``INDEX IDX_RENT_ADDR ON PROPERTY(RENT_COST, ADDR_ID, PROPERTY_ID);``

 Our application supports queries that filter properties by a maximum or minimum rent amount.
 Without an index, MySQL would need to scan every property to check its rent.
-The 'IDX_RENT' index allows MySQL to perform a scan based on a range on RENT_COST, reading only the relevant portion of the index instead of the entire table.
+The 'IDX_RENT_ADDR' index allows MySQL to perform a scan based on a range on RENT_COST, reading only the relevant portion of the index instead of the entire table.
+Including 'ADDR_ID' and 'PROPERTY_ID' allows queries to access these often used values without having to read the full table row, which increases performance.
 - ``INDEX IDX_NOTIFICATION_TIMESTAMP ON NOTIFICATION(TIME_STAMP);``

 Indexing TIME_STAMP helps MySQL efficiently find the most recent notifications for a user without scanning all older rows, which is important as the amount of notifications grow.